Biden’s crusade against fossil fuels won’t work in Africa

 How the US can help fix African electric grids

 None of this is a reason not to pursue clean energy, Barasa and Auth said.
-But the Kenya example is a reason for African countries to be cautious about the risks of chasing a fossil-free power sector at a scale that hasn’t even been proven in the US and EU.
-That’s especially true for countries like Nigeria—the epicenter of Power Africa’s gas work—that has a much bigger economy and less access to wind and geothermal natural resources than Kenya.
+But the Kenya example is a reason for African countries to be cautious about the risks of chasing a fossil-free power sector at a scale that hasn’t even been tried in the US and EU.
+That’s especially true for countries like Nigeria—the epicenter of Power Africa’s gas work—that have bigger economies and/or less access to wind and geothermal natural resources than Kenya.

 At the same time, the Kenya example highlights potential targets for future US assistance: Investment in transmission and grid management systems, and technical or financial support for utilities.
 Power Africa already does some work on transmission, and is halfway to its target of overseeing the construction of 3,100 miles of grid lines across the continent, the spokesperson said.
 But much more is needed: the International Renewable Energy Agency estimates that improving energy access will require Africa’s power sector to invest $25 billion per year for transmission and distribution between now and 2030.